SiYangming/CellChatShiny/README.md

 ## Running CellChat Shiny docker container:
 Please install [docker](https://www.docker.com/) if not on your system, and save your CellChat object from R/Rstudio as 'cellchat.rds' using `saveRDS()`.
-Then run the following three commands in the **Terminal**.
+Then run the following two commands in the **Terminal**.

 * Download the prebuilt container to your system via